What is proper use of a source?

 LLCC Plagiarism Powerpoint

-Additional information on how to properly use sources can be found by clicking on the links below.
-(Please note that these are non-LLCC sites).
+Additional information on how to properly use sources.
+(Please note that these are not LLCC sites).